sxu-nlp/MACCISA/README.md

 ##  Introduction

-We designed the MACCISA model,it contains three parts:
+We designed the MACCISA model, it contains three parts:
-1. We first obtain multimodal semantic matrices by means of adapted macromodels.
+1. We first obtain multimodal semantic matrices utilizing adapted macromodels.

 2. We use multiple adapted models to obtain common-sense knowledge representations.

-3. We use the multi-head attention mechanism and the adapter mechanism to merge and learn from the obtained multimodal semantic matrices.
+3. We use the multi-head attention mechanism and the adapter layer to merge and learn from the obtained multimodal semantic matrices.

+4. Due to the large size of the dataset and multimodal commonsense knowledge graph files, we will release the web address after the anonymous review period.

-## Enviroment Requirement
+## Environment Requirement

 `pip install -r requirements.txt`
-In addition to this make sure you have the Chatglm-6b model in your runtime environment.
+Also, please make sure you have the Chatglm-6b model in your runtime environment.

 ## Dataset